Long Term Photo Storage Devices

-Film archiving was great as negatives, if looked after well enough, lasted a lifetime and longer.
+Film archiving was great as negatives.
+If looked after well enough, they lasted a lifetime and longer.
 Digital media is somewhat different.
-As camera sensors and High Definition video files become larger, the need for more and more space is greater than ever.
-I remember when I bought my first PC in 1999; the guy that built it for me said I should never need more than 20GB for my internal hard drive…Fool!
+As camera sensors and 4/6/8K video files become larger, the need for more and more space is greater than ever.
+I remember when I bought my first PC in 1999.

-As I mentioned before, standard CDs and DVD's have a shelf life mainly determined by the coating and handling of the discs.
-The materials used in them can decay over time and render them unreadable, as can minor scratches as often proved by the handling skills of my two young children we are on our third copy of the "Cars" movie!
+As I mentioned before, standard CD's and DVD's have a shelf life.
+This is mainly determined by the coating and handling of the discs.
+The materials used in them can decay over time and render them unreadable.
+As can minor scratches as often proved by the handling skills of my two young children.
+We are on our third copy of the "Cars" movie!

 So on to hard disks.
 Altogether a much safer set of long term photo storage devices but these still have their weaknesses.
-Technology changes fast and even though USB 2.0/3.0 and future compatible readers/cables etc are set to be around for a while, who knows what is around the corner?
+Technology changes fast.
+Even though USB 2.0/3.0 and future compatible readers/cables etc are set to be around for a while, who knows what is around the corner?

 Coupled with future obsolescence in playback and retrieval technologies, this can be quite worrying for anyone needing a long term storage solution (i.e. Wedding Photography files).

-For me, multiple back ups using a cross section of media and continually (one every 2-3 years maybe) migrating your files to newer technology and long term photo storage devices whilst keeping the outdated ones (in a lead safe somewhere underground far away from anything dangerous) for nostalgia as a "last resort" for long term storage!
+For me, multiple backups using a cross section of media.
+Continually (one every 2-3 years maybe) migrating your files to newer technology and long term photo storage devices whilst keeping the outdated ones safe.
+Kept for nostalgia as a "last resort" for long term storage!

-I may be wrong but I can say with some certainly that two of my hard drives (one full to the brim and another half full) are starting to whirr more and struggle under the "weight" of the files inside!
+I may be wrong but I can say with some certainly that two of my hard drives are starting to whirr more.
+It seems they are struggling under the "weight" of the files inside!
+One is full to the brim and another is only half full.

 One solution I have personally come up with for wedding files is to buy a separate, single hard drive for each wedding.
-So, say you shoot 1,200 photos at a wedding with each being 18mb in size, which equals around 21gb.
-Then each RAW file has to be edited and converted to a JPEG which could (for arguments sake) double that capacity required to 42gb.
+So, say you shoot 1,200 RAW photos at a wedding with each being 50mb in size, which equals around 21gb.
+Then each RAW file has to be edited and converted to a JPEG which could (for arguments sake) double that capacity required to 100gb.

-So, to be safe, a well made 80GB hard drive should more than suffice if you are using a 12mp camera or less and you can pick these up from somewhere like Amazon for "peanuts" when you compare what the files are worth and what you are probably being paid by the customer, especially for someone's wedding.
+So, to be safe, a well made 160GB hard drive for around £20 should more than suffice if you are using a 30mp camera or less.
+You can pick these up from somewhere like Amazon for "peanuts" when you compare what the files are worth and what you are probably being paid by the customer.
+Especially for someone's wedding.

 The obvious benefit of this is that you only need to access the files a few times over a short period of time and once the wedding is done and dusted, you can file that HDD away and therefore not wear it out too much…just a thought!